mtlynch3/CSCI135/README.md

 - [5.1-3](https://maryash.github.io/135/slides/5.1%20Functions%20as%20Black%20Boxes%20_%205.2%20Implementing%20Functions%20_%205.3%20Parameter%20Passing.pdf)

 **HW 4**
+- Due 6/12
 - Write a program that reads in an integer and prints out whether it is negative, zero, or positive.
-Due 6/9.

 **HW 5**
+- Due 6/15
 - Write a program that reads in three numbers and prints "increasing" if they are in increasing order, "decreasing" if they are in decreasing order, and "neither" otherwise.
 Here, "increasing" means strictly increasing, with each value larger than its predecessor.
-Due 6/12.

 Example: